-The Internet of Things (IoT) is becoming more and more ingrained in our daily lives.
-From a self-ordering fridge, to accessing your emails via your wristwatch, the IoT is growing all the time.
+The Internet of Things (IoT) is ingrained in our daily lives.
+From a self-ordering fridge or accessing your emails via your wristwatch, the IoT is growing all the time.

 The IoT poses complex security issues, but many experts believe that blockchain technology is the key to resolving these.
 This is down to a blockchain’s ability to eliminate points of failure, improve security and enable the operation of smart devices without needing a central body.

 The use of blockchain in the development of driverless cars could be integral to building safe and reliable driverless vehicles.
 The information shared via blockchain will also help set insurance rates.
 A vehicle’s sensors gather data concerning how the car is moving and operating, which is then stored in a blockchain.
 Owing to the transparent nature of blockchain, this increases trust between the customer and insurance company, drastically reducing the potential for fraud.